-The successful apprentice receives an overall grade of outstanding, pass or inadequate, which is determined by the independent assessor.
-Each assessment method will be graded outstanding, pass or inadequate.
+The successful apprentice receives an overall grade of distinction, pass or fail, which is determined by the independent assessor.
+Each assessment method will be graded distinction, pass or fail.
 The overall grade is determined by the grades achieved for the two elements of the assessment and applying a higher weighting to the grade awarded for the professional discussion (60:40, professional discussion: lesson observation).
 The apprentice must achieve a minimum grade of 'pass' in both elements of the end assessment to be awarded an overall grade of at least a pass.